Polish Without Priors

 Tuned for confidence

-The review burden isn't a side effect—the product is tuned to produce confidence, not correctness.
+That review burden is by design.
+The product is tuned to produce confidence rather than correctness.
 Calibrated uncertainty reads as weakness.
-Confidence reads as competence, and gets rewarded—by human raters, by benchmark scores, by the companies whose commercial success depends on you continuing to use the product.
+Confidence reads as competence, and human raters reward it, benchmark scores reward it, and so do the companies whose commercial success depends on you continuing to use the product.

 I made this argument once already in a different domain2: you can't reliably detect deceptive alignment, because the system is structurally optimized to pass detection.
 Same here.
 You can't reliably get calibrated uncertainty from an engagement-optimized model, because calibrated uncertainty is exactly what engagement optimization selects against.

 The people building these tools aren't malicious.
-The product just is what it is.
-Stop treating it as a neutral instrument; treat it as a tuned commercial system whose interests overlap with yours sometimes and run against them continuously.
+But stop treating the thing as a neutral instrument.
+It's a tuned commercial system whose interests overlap with yours sometimes and run against them continuously.

-Processed food got tuned to the bliss point—flavors that override the brain's "I'm full" signal.
-Slot machines got tuned to variable-ratio reinforcement, the most habit-forming schedule we know.
-Cigarettes got tuned, year by year, for nicotine delivery efficiency.
-None were built by villains.
-All produced harm anyway.
+Processed food got tuned to the bliss point, the flavor mix that overrides the brain's "I'm full" signal.
+Slot machines got tuned to variable-ratio reinforcement, which is the most habit-forming reward schedule we know of.
+And cigarettes got tuned year by year for nicotine delivery efficiency.
+None of those were built by villains either.

 Reviewing without priors

 Reviewing code you wrote yourself is cheap because you have priors.
 You know what you were trying to do.
-You know which choices were intentional.
+You know which choices were intentional and which were hurried.
 You can sample most of it and audit only the parts that feel uncertain.

 AI-generated code has neither.
-No individual history.
-No institutional process.
-And yet it presents with the surface signals of both: consistent style, idiomatic phrasing, plausible structure, the polish of code that was reviewed before it got to you.
-Your reviewing heuristics misfire.
-Code that deserves the scrutiny of a stranger's first PR gets the scrutiny of a colleague's tenth.
+There's no individual history behind it and no institutional process around it.
+And yet it shows up wearing the surface signals of both, with consistent style, idiomatic phrasing, plausible structure, and the polish of code that already went through review before it got to you.
+So it deserves the scrutiny you'd give a stranger's first PR, and instead it gets what you'd give a trusted colleague on their tenth.

 The author is supposed to be the first reviewer.
-That works only if the author treats the code as unfamiliar—which is hard, because sitting there while it generates feels like writing it.
-If they don't, the second reviewer inherits the cost.
+That only works if the author treats the code as unfamiliar, which is hard, because sitting there while it generates feels like writing it.
+When the author skips that, the next person to open the PR inherits the cost.

 On capability